-What is the cost to job shop laser mark my parts?
+What will it cost to mark my part?

 Laser marking job shops get their business from clients that either don't have sufficient parts volume to justify owning a system or simply don't want to own the technology...